alexalpz/learning-node/README.md

 - Created events using the events module.
 Used a custom event emitter.
 Have worked with listeners to handle multiple events.
 - Lectured on async and syn file reading.
 - Have worked on reading text and image files.
-- Learned how to write and append files using node.
+- Learned how to write and move files using asynchronouse rename function.

 ```